The Windows Tools is a single folder that provides access to 36 built-in Windows 11 utilities. Here’s how to access it on Windows 11.

 6. Right-click anywhere on a blank screen and select the Show More option.
 This will open the classic context menu.
 You will see a Windows Tools option in the context menu.

 Accessing the Windows Tools folder in Windows 11 is pretty easy; you need to know the right way.
-We have shared five methods; you can rely on any of them to access the Windows Tools folder.
-If you have any doubts related to this, let us know in the comment box below.
+If you have any questions about this, let us know in the comment box below.